kaizen-R/R/Sample/Visualizations/Risks_Overview/Readme.md

 ## To be noted about this Demo code:
 This demo includes quite a few sample things:
+* use of a global variable to keep a copy of a temporary when to be used where needed (using "<<-"), which is not great
-* reactiveVal() for updating dataset used by the dashboard
+* use of reactiveVal() & observeEvent() for updating dataset used by the dashboard
 * filter for project selection (we could use similar approaches for risk type, etc.)
 * file input for a better UX, as opposed to having her editing the code
 * sample tryCatch() code for controlling incorrect input (INCOMPLETE, but this is a demo)